tushortz/USGS-Earthquakes---Angular-JS/README.md

 #### IIS Manager on Windows

 Search `IIS` in the windows search bar on Desktop to open the _Internet Information Services Manager_ application.
 Click on your `Domain name` at the top left of the application under `connections`.
 Click on the arrow button to open more options.
 Then select `sites`.

+> If IIS doesn't pop up in the search result, search `program and features`, enable it and also enable IIS from the list of allowed program and features.

 Right click on `sites` and `add web site ...`